-Figure 6 shows the annual mean climates of $H_s$ (from the corrected C-ERA-40) and $U{10}$ .
+Figure 6 shows the annual mean climates of H_s (from the corrected C-ERA-40, see section 3.3) and U{10} .
 They are characterized by high values in the storm track regions of both hemispheres and low values in the Tropics.
 While the highest means occur in the Southern Hemisphere, the most extreme wave and wind conditions are found in the North Atlantic.
-Figure 7 shows the annual mean exceedences of the 9 m and 24 m/s thresholds of $H_s$ and $U{10}$ , respectively.
+Figure 7 shows the annual mean exceedences of the 9 m and 24 m/s thresholds of H_s and U{10} , respectively.
 Exceedences are highest in the Northern Hemisphere, especially in the North Atlantic.
-In this region also the 100-year return value estimates of $H_s$ (Figure 5) and $U{10}$ (not shown) are highest.
+In this region also the 100-year return value estimates of H_s (Figure 5) and U{10} (not shown) are highest.

-Climate variability
+4.2 Climate variability

 The atlas describes the wind and wave climate variability in several ways.
 A short summary is provided by basin-averaged monthly-mean timeseries for seven ocean basins (global, Antarctic Ocean, Indian Ocean, South and North Pacific, South and North Atlantic).
-Figure 8 shows the C-ERA-40 $H_s$ and $U{10}$ average of monthly means over the globe using latitude correction and a smoothing of 12 months to remove the annual cycle.
-The most prominent feature of the $H_s$ timeseries is a dip in September 1975 which also seems to signal a change in regime since the level of the timeseries after the dip is higher than that before.
-This feature is also present in the $U{10}$ timeseries and can be traced to the Pacific sector of the Antarctic Ocean (between $120^{\circ}$ E, $65^{\circ}$ S and $120^{\circ}$ W, $25^{\circ}$ S), where $U{10}$ obtains its minimum.
+Figure 8 shows the C-ERA-40 H_s and U{10} average of monthly means over the globe using latitude correction and a smoothing of 12 months to remove the annual cycle.
+The most prominent feature of the